JSAbrahams/mamba/doc/grammar.md

 A `maybe-expr` is used in a situation where an expression is required,  but we cannot know in advance whether it will be an expression or statement without type checking the program.
 `expr-or-stmt` may be used when it does not matter whether it is an expression or statement.

+A module denotes a single source file, and can be one of the following:
+* A `program`: A script, which is to be executed.
+               * May contain functions, which are only visible to the script itself.
+* A `type`   : An interface which may denote the type of a certain class of object.
+               * It contains a collection of definitions and functions, which all may be viewed as properties of the type (and are therefore all public).
+               * Only immutable assignments are possible, not mutable assignments.
+               * All `util` and `class` that implement `type` must assign to definitions which have not been assigned to.
+* A `util`   : A collection of functions and immutable assignments.
+* A `class`  : A collection of functions that act upon encapsulated data.
+               * It contains a collection of assignments and functions.
+All assignments and functions are public.
+               * A function or assignment may be prepended with `util` to make it private.

+Note that there is no inheritance.